techtimo/Spotmap/readme.txt

 - `auto-reload` will auto update the map without the need to reload the page.
 (This hasn't been tested much...)

 - `last-point` will show the last sent point as big marker, to be easily found.
+Can also be used with a limited range of colors (yellow,red,green,black,gray,blue) like `last-point=red`

 - `tiny-types=UNLIMITED-TRACK,STOP` can be used to configure if a point is shown with a big marker on the map or not